 The Best Alternatives to Fagor Pressure Cookers

 Considering the price point and level of quality you get with Fagor there are a few brands thatare close competitors that you may want to consider as alternatives.
 With the electric pressure cookers Instant Pot is a no-brainer to consider if you are looking for an alternative.
-Also, the Cuisinart brand of pressure cookers are similar.

 If you are looking to spend a little less on your stovetop pressure cookers then a good step down without getting to the very bottom would be T-Fal.
 You can see my reviews of T-Fal pressure cookers here but in short I can say that they are also made from good quality steel and have many high reviews from past customers.
 There pricing also tends to be lower than Fagor on average.